aliveaydin/mhfz-metadatamanager-service/docs/metadataEnrichmentJob-design.md

 ### Elastic Search Indexing

+`documentMetadataId` `enrichmentSource` `status` `submittedAt`

 Properties that are indexed in Elastic Search will be searchable via the Elastic Search API.
 While all properties are stored in the elastic search index of the data object, only those marked for Elastic Search indexing will be available for search queries.

-- **documentMetadataId**: ID

-- **enrichmentSource**: Enum

-- **status**: Enum

-- **submittedAt**: Date

 ### Relation Properties

+`documentMetadataId`

 Mindbricks supports relations between data objects, allowing you to define how objects are linked together.
 You can define relations in the data object properties, which will be used to create foreign key constraints in the database.